w3c-fedid/FedCM/src/HOWTO.md

 ### Relying Party implementation

-The RP interacts with the WebID API to obtain an ID token for a user.
+The RP interacts with the FedCM API to obtain an ID token for a user.
 The API method returns a promise that either resolves successfully and provides the token, or else is rejected with an error.
 The page must be served over HTTPS.

 The `mode` parameter to the API specifies whether the permission or mediation-oriented flow is beings tested.
 Omitting the argument defaults to permission-oriented flow.
 Using `mode: "mediated"` triggers the mediation-oriented flow.